NHPatterson/wsireg/README.md

 ## Usage

-_coming soon_ : For detailed usage and example data, see [wsireg-examples](https://github.com/nhpatterson/wsireg-examples)
+For detailed usage, see usage sections in documents, see [documentation](https://wsireg.readthedocs.io/).

 Example registering two images.